 "It is far from true that rural car-dependence is inevitable"

-Our ‘solutions’ information pages (e.g. on walking, cycling, public and shared transport) all apply to both urban and rural areas.
+Our ‘solutions’ information pages (e.g. on walking, cycling, public, shared and community transport) all apply to both urban and rural areas.
 However there is a common perception that it is only possible to achieve a Low Traffic Future in urban areas, not in rural ones.

-However it is far from true that rural car-dependence is inevitable, as was demonstrated in a series of roundtable discussions held by the University of Hertfordshire’s Smart Mobility Unit in 2020.
+Yet rural car-dependence is by no means inevitable, as was demonstrated in a series of roundtable discussions held by the University of Hertfordshire’s Smart Mobility Unit in 2020.
 It is also particularly important to reduce car use for longer journeys.
 Around 30% of greenhouse emissions from cars arises from just 3% of car trips.

 The report of these roundtables identified a number of solutions, and examples of good practice, for tackling car-dependence in the ‘peri-urban’ areas around smaller towns, as well as more remote rural areas, not least those which are popular as recreational and holiday destinations:

 There is a particularly strong case for improving public transport provision in National Parks and other protected landscapes.
 If visitors to these areas feel they can get around within these areas without needing a car, they are also likely to use public transport for the (probably much longer) journey to get there in the first place.
 In doing so, they are helping to reduce the congestion, pollution and visual intrusion that reduces the quality of the environment they are there to enjoy.
-For instance, the prohibition of car parking on the Llanberis Pass in Snowdonia, and the provision of a park and ride bus to get there, has created a much better experience for those wishing to climb Snowden from the pass.
+For instance, prohibiting on-road car parking on the Llanberis Pass in Snowdonia while providing park-and-ride buses to get there has created a much better experience for those wishing to climb Snowden from the pass.